 The screening process at the security checkpoints in the Cayo Coco International Airport is similar to most other airports in the world.

-After exiting the Customs booth you enter the Security Checkpoint area where you and your carry-on baggage are scanned in the x-ray machine and metal detector arch to check if you are entering in Cuba any prohibited or restricted items.
-All checked baggages are also being scanned (in another area) and sniffed by drug-sniffing dogs.
-In the ADUANA CUBA website (Cuba Customs official website) you will find all information on what travelers are allowed to carry on entry.
+After clearing Immigration you'll enter the Security Checkpoint area where you and your carry-on baggage are scanned in the x-ray machine and metal detector arch to check if you are entering in Cuba any prohibited or restricted items.

 Security checkpoint on DEPARTURE:

-Your carry-on bag will be scanned (X-ray machine with conveyor belt) and you have to go walk through the metal detector arch, as in any other airport before boarding.
-In Cuban airports it's not required to remove your shoes, unless they suspect something.
+Your carry-on bag will be scanned (X-ray machine with conveyor belt) and you’ll have to walk through the metal detector arch, as in any other airport.
+In Cuban airports it's usually not required to remove your shoes, unless you've been ask to do so.

-Check the Aduana Cuba, section "Need previous permit", paragraph "On Export" webpage to learn more on what you are allow to export legally from Cuba as a visitor.
+Check the Aduana Cuba website, section --Passengers / At the Departure-- to learn more about what you are allowed to export legally from Cuba as a visitor.